egmp7/tutorials/Databases&Networking/6_Database_operations_middleware.md

     db.query(sqlquery,word, (err, result) => {

         if (err) {
+            return console.error(
-            return console.error("No book found with the keyword you have entered" + req.query.keyword + "error: "+ err.message);
+                "No book found with the keyword you have entered" + req.query.keyword + "error: "+ err.message);
-            //res.redirect("./search"); this can also be used in case of an error instead of the above line }
+            // this can also be used in case of an error instead of the above line
+            // res.redirect("./search");
+        }

         else{